cleverior/escrowescrow/README.md

 * Delivery term, in days

 A new deal is created.
 Its ID is composed from first 32 bits of the transaction ID.
+If the deal is created by Alice or Bob, it is considered automatically accepted by corresponding party.
+Alice must have a positive balance of specified tokens on her account.

-The other party needs to `accept` the deal within 3 days.
-If Alice creates the deal, Bob needs to accept it, and vice versa.
+Both parties need to `accept` the deal within 3 days.

 The buyer needs to transfer the whole amount to `escrowescrow` with deal ID in memo within 3 days after the deal is accepted.